 We rely on China's automotive industry for substantially all of our revenues and future growth.
 We have greatly benefited from the growth of China's automotive industry during the past few years.
 China is one of the world's major automotive markets.
 However, car ownership rate in China is still low, indicating significant room for continued growth.
 We cannot predict how this industry will develop in the future.
-Further, the growth of China's automotive industry could be affected by many factors, including general economic conditions in China, the urbanization rate of China's population, the growth of disposable household income, the costs of new automobiles as well as taxes and incentives related to automobile purchases.
+Furthermore, in 2018, China's automotive industry experienced negative growth for the first time in the past 28 years and the growth of China's automotive industry could be affected by many factors, including general economic conditions in China, the urbanization rate of China's population, the growth of disposable household income, the costs of new automobiles, the trade barriers and other governmental protectionist measures, as well as taxes and incentives related to automobile purchases.
+For example, on July 6, 2018, the Trump Administration imposed 25% tariffs on a variety of imports from China, and China responded to the multiple U.S. tariff lists by announcing several lists of products, including automobiles and automobile parts and components, from the U.S. that are subject to an additional 25% tariff upon import to China.
+Although the imposition of the additional tariffs are currently suspended, tariffs or a global trade war could increase the cost of imported automobiles, which could negatively impact the demand for automobiles and adversely impact our business.
 In addition, governmental policies may have a considerable impact on the growth of the automotive industry in China.
-For example, in an effort to alleviate traffic congestion and improve air quality, the Beijing municipal government issued a regulation in December 2010 to limit the number of new passenger vehicle plates issued in Beijing each year to 240,000 commencing in 2011, and the limitation was subsequently reduced to 150,000 starting from 2014 to 2017, and further to 100,000 in 2018.
+For example, in an effort to alleviate traffic congestion and improve air quality, the Beijing municipal government issued a regulation in December 2010 to limit the number of new passenger vehicle plates issued in Beijing each year to 240,000 commencing in 2011, and the limit was subsequently reduced to 100,000 starting from 2014 to 2019.
 There are similar policies that restrict the issuance of new passenger vehicle plates in several other major cities in China.
-In 2015, the PRC government released high automobile emission standards and new tax benefits for electric cars.
-In 2014 and 2017, respectively, the PRC government released two rules allowing the purchase of new energy vehicles to be exempt from vehicle purchase tax between 2014 and 2020.
-Moreover, since the beginning of 2018, there are various rules promulgated by the PRC government that have tightened the regulation of the entire automobile industry, such as setting higher standards and more stringent requirements for approval of automobile loans, more stringent emission standards for light-duty vehicles starting from January 1, 2018 and progressively stricter requirements on all sales and registration of light-duty vehicles starting from July 1, 2020, and the cancellation of the reduction of vehicle purchase tax on light vehicles by reverting the tax rate back to 10% starting from January 1, 2018.
+The Limits and Measurement Methods for Emissions from Light-duty Vehicles (China 5), which was issued on September 17, 2013, have become effective nationwide in China since January 1, 2018.
+In 2015, the PRC government released new tax benefits for electric cars.
+In 2014, 2017 and 2018, the PRC government released multiple rules allowing the purchase of new energy vehicles to be exempt from vehicle purchase tax between 2014 and 2020.
+Moreover, since the beginning of 2018, there are various rules promulgated by the PRC government that have tightened the regulation of the entire automobile industry, such as setting higher standards and more stringent requirements for approval of automobile loans, more stringent emission standards for light-duty vehicles starting from January 1, 2018 together with progressively stricter requirements on all sales and registration of light-duty vehicles starting from July 1, 2020, and the cancellation of the reduction of vehicle purchase tax on light vehicles by reverting the tax rate back to 10% starting from January 1, 2018.
 Such regulatory developments, as well as other uncertainties, may adversely affect the growth prospects of China's automotive industry, and in turn reduce demand for automobiles.
 If automakers and automobile dealers were to reduce their marketing expenditures as a result, our business, financial condition and results of operations could be materially and adversely affected.